fjames86/nefarious/README.md

 The Nefarious client has been used successfully with the [FreeNFS](http://sourceforge.net/projects/freenfs/) on Windows 8.1.

 The Nefarious server has been successfully mounted with [nekodrive](https://code.google.com/p/nekodrive/) and the NFS client that comes with Ubuntu Linux.

+The Nefarious server does not implement the "raw" filesystem interaction.
+Instead, it provides the interaction with the RPC layer and defines an API that users should implement.
+This makes it easy to export arbitrary filesystems over NFS.

 ## 2. Client